Guide

 nylas audit logs show --source claude-code --status error

 This is especially useful after an AI coding session — review exactly which emails an agent read, which calendar events it created, and whether any API calls failed.
+If you're building your own agent with email tools, see the build an LLM agent guide for the subprocess pattern these logs capture.
 Supported agent sources include claude-code, github-copilot, mcp, and any custom agent that sets the NYLAS_CLI_SOURCE environment variable.

 # Show the last 20 entries